holly-t-123/Economic_and_Community_Development__Dashboard_Tableau/README.md

 ![oracle](images/oracle.PNG)

 ## Technologies
-To complete this project, I used the following:
+To complete this project, I used the following tools:
 - SQL
 - PostgreSQL
 - Tableau

 ## Procedures
+My steps to complete this project were as follows:
 - importing the ECD database
 - cleaning the ECD data by eliminating duplicate rows
 - querying the database to create 3 tables and saving these to CSV files: